Tesla loses bid to move sexual harassment lawsuit to arbitration

 "Basically, Barraza was ambushed," the judge wrote.

-Barraza in the lawsuit filed in November claims employees and supervisors on the Fremont, California plant routinely made lewd feedback and gestures to feminine workers, and that the company failed to deal with complaints.
+Barraza in the lawsuit filed in November claims employees and supervisors on the Fremont, California plant routinely made lewd comments and gestures to female staff, and that the company failed to handle complaints.

-The lawsuit is one of no less than seven pending in California state courtroom to make related claims against Tesla.
-Kaus is presiding over five more of these instances.
+The lawsuit is one in all at least seven pending in California state courtroom to make similar claims against Tesla.
+Kaus is presiding over five extra of these cases.

-Tesla did not immediately respond to a request for touch upon Tuesday.
+Tesla didn't immediately respond to a request for touch upon Tuesday.

 "Because of this ruling...
-Tesla will likely be judged by a jury of Ms. Barraza's friends in a public courtroom," Lowe mentioned in a press release.
+Tesla might be judged by a jury of Ms. Barraza's friends in a public courtroom," Lowe mentioned in an announcement.

-Along with the pending sexual harassment claims, Tesla is dealing with separate lawsuits accusing it of tolerating widespread race discrimination at its vegetation.
-A California judge last month awarded $15 million to a Black former factory employee who stated he was subjected to racist slurs and graffiti from coworkers. read extra
+Along with the pending sexual harassment claims, Tesla is going through separate lawsuits accusing it of tolerating widespread race discrimination at its vegetation.
+A California judge last month awarded $15 million to a Black former manufacturing facility employee who stated he was subjected to racist slurs and graffiti from coworkers. learn extra

 Register now for FREE limitless access to Reuters.comRegister